-The FTC has repeatedly advised that to distinguish sponsored search results from other responsive hits, advertisers should consider stating that the hit is an "advertisement" and use luminosity, contrasting background or borders, or text cues in a prominent font directly above or to the left of an advertisement.
-In a June 24, 2013, sample letter to general purpose search engines (June 2013 Sample Letter) (available at https://www.ftc.gov/sites/default/files/attachments/ press-releases/ftc-consumer-protection-staff-updatesagencys-guidance-search-engine-industryon-needdistinguish/130625searchenginegeneralletter.pdf), the FTC laid out some clear ground rules for search engines to follow.
+The FTC has advised repeatedly that, to distinguish sponsored search results from other responsive hits, advertisers should consider stating that the hit is an "advertisement" and use luminosity, contrasting background or borders, or text cues in a prominent font directly above or to the left of an advertisement.
+In a June 24, 2013 sample letter to general-purpose search engines (June 2013 Sample Letter), the FTC laid out some clear ground rules for search engines to follow.
 Although the FTC ultimately left it up to search engines to determine what method to use, that method must be "noticeable and understandable to consumers."
-June 2013 Sample Letter.